 Robin studied classical voice at the Queensland Conservatorium of Music and graduated with a Bachelor of Music in Performance.
-He is now studying Occupational Therapy.
+He subsequently studied Occupational Therapy and is now working in that field.

 Singing, and particularly choral music, has played an important part of Rob's family for many generations.
 As a young lad he performed regularly as a treble soloist and over the years has sung in choral groups such as St Peters Chorale, the Qld Con Chamber Choir, Canticum, and the National Youth Choir of Australia (NYCA).
-Rob is currently an active member of the St Andrew's Sanctuary Choir and the Brisbane Chamber Choir.
+Rob is currently an active member of the St Andrew's Sanctuary Choir.
 Robin has been a member of the Brisbane Concert Choir bass section since 1998.